SounakMondal10/10kHours/README.md

 * Task menu options are updating as planned.
 * Timer Layout is designed
 * Storing/retrieving data from shared preferences (implementation only, as code is present for writing by converting arraylist to GSON -> GSON to JSON -> storing JSON, and reading by converting JSON to arraylist).
+* Timer is working
+* All buttons are functional

 To Add/Do -
 * Remove the view pager and use the fragments as activities.
-* Working of Timer
-* Rest of the button functionalities.
 * Refactoring/Decorating 'Task Selector' layout.
 * Adding a splash-screen and custom-made icon.